Fox's Book of Martyrs

 Bordeaux, at the instigation of a villainous monk, who used to urge the papists

-to slaughter in his sermons, two hundred and sixty-four were cruelly murdered;
+to slaughter in his sermons, two hundred and sixty-four were cruelly murdered; some of them senators.
+Another of the same pious fraternity

-them, plundered their houses, and pulled down their church.
+plundered their houses, and pulled down their church.

 The